 The Bernard Koteen Office of Public Interest Advising will publicize the availability of the fellowship and cultivate interest.
 The Chayes Fellowship Program will identify placement organizations on an ongoing basis and manage the application process.
 Applicants will be chosen by a Fellowship Selection Committee, which includes Harvard Law School faculty members and staff of OPIA and the Chayes Program.
 The Selection Committee will review the applications in order to choose the most qualified candidates, who will then be offered fellowships contingent upon securing an approved placement.

-Preliminary list of approved placement organizations is made available to Harvard Law School students.
+Preliminary list of vetted placement organizations is made available to Harvard Law School students.
 Students may begin to make contact with these and other potential placement organizations in order to explore whether there is a fit between the student’s interests and skills and the organization’s needs.

 First-year students may begin to apply for jobs with placement organizations.
 Chayes Fellowship Program staff and OPIA student advisors will be available for consultations.